-Structural equation models (SEM) and multilevel models (MLM) offer vast flexibility for analysing data.
-With these techniques, researchers can work with observed and latent variables in many dynamic ways to estimate direct, mediated/indirect, non-linear, and interaction effects.
-With Mplus, these effects can be embedded in larger models of many types.
-In terms of SEM, special cases with only observed variables include multiple regression and path analysis.
+Structural equation models (SEM) and multilevel models (MLM) offer vast flexibility for data analysis.
+With these techniques, researchers can work with observed and latent variables in dynamic ways to estimate direct, mediated/indirect, non-linear, and interaction effects.
+Using Mplus, these effects can be embedded in larger models of many types.
+In SEM, special cases with only observed variables include multiple regression and path analysis.
 With observed and latent variables a special case is confirmatory factor analysis (CFA).

-In terms of MLM with clustered or nested data, such as with people in work teams or students in classrooms, latent variables are used to model random intercepts and random slopes.
+In terms of MLM with clustered or nested data, such as students in classrooms or people in work teams, latent variables are used to model random intercepts and random slopes.
 This allows estimating relationships at multiple levels of analysis.
 Importantly, both SEM and MLM can be used to model longitudinal processes and effects, for example with latent growth modeling (LGM).
 Further, SEM and MLM are special cases of a more general modeling framework that can be called multilevel SEM, which allows SEM at multiple levels of analysis.

 Conveniently, Mplus can estimate all of these with both traditional and Bayesian estimation methods, allowing researchers a wide variety of options for hypothesis testing.
-This 6-day workshop will provide an overview of various models and estimators in Mplus, including how to interpret results.
+This 5-day workshop will provide an overview of various models and estimators in Mplus, including how to interpret results.

 At the conclusion of this course participants will have a working understanding of SEM, MLM, multilevel SEM, and LGM in Mplus.
 Real data and examples will be used throughout the course.

 Participants are encouraged to bring a laptop.
-All models will be estimated and interpreted during the course so a laptop is not necessary, but participants will find it very helpful to use Mplus software.
+All models will be estimated and interpreted during the course so a laptop is not necessary, but participants will find it very helpful to use the Mplus software.

-Day 2 - Path analysis
+- Path Analysis

-- Model fit, selection, and equivalence
+- Model Fit and Model Selection

 Day 3 - SEM

-- Latent variables
+- Latent Variables

-- Confirmatory factor analysis
+- Confirmatory Factor Analysis

-- Structural equation modeling
+- Structural Equation Modeling

-- Model identification
+- Model Identification

 Day 4 - MLM

-- Multilevel data and effects
+- Multilevel Data and Regression

-- Multilevel path analysis
+- Multilevel Path Analysis

-- Multilevel mediation
+- Multilevel CFA and SEM

-- Longitudinal processes and data
+- Longitudinal Data and Processes

-- Latent growth models as Multilevel models
+- Latent Growth Models as Multilevel Models

-- Latent growth models as SEMs
+- Latent Growth Models as SEMs

 Who should attend?